 - Penis damage.
 The surgery might not cut enough foreskin in rare circumstances.

 - Pain.
-Some parents are worried that circumcision can hurt babies.
-Research has found that babies can feel the pain even with anaesthesia.
+Some parents are worried that circumcision can hurt babies. .

 - No protection at the tip.
-Without the foreskin, clothes fabric might irritate the tip of the penis, while could affect the unitary opening.
+Without the foreskin, clothes fabric might irritate the tip of the penis, while could affect the urinary opening.
 This might lead to urination problems.